pwarchol/vscode-php-file-link/README.md

 ## Extension Settings

-By default it only links other PHP files.<br />
+By default only links other PHP files.<br />
-This can by modified:
+This can by modified in settings:

-* `phpFileLink.supportedExtensions`: Array of extensions
+* `phpFileLink.supportedExtensions`: Array of extensions e.g. ["php","log"]